diegoaltoworks/.github/SECURITY.md

-# Security Policy
+# 🔑 Security Policy

-## Reporting a Vulnerability
+## 🔓 Reporting a Vulnerability

-If you discover a security vulnerability, please send an email to [security@example.com].
+If you discover a security vulnerability, please send an email to [security@diegoalto.works].
 All security vulnerabilities will be promptly addressed.

 Please include the following details with your report:
 - A description of the vulnerability and its impact.